Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: Adaptive MIMO Radar Architecture

-where $P_{TX}$ is the TX output power, $G_{TX}$ and $G_{RX}$ are gain of the TX and RX antennas, $\lambda$ is the signal wavelength, $\sigma$ is the radar cross section (RCS) of the target, $T_{meas}$ is the radar measurement time, $k = \rm {1.38 \times 10^{-23}\,J/K}$, $T$ is the absolute temperature, $F$ is the RX noise factor, $\rm {NF_{RX} = 10\log_{10}(F)}$, and $d$ is the target distance.
+where $P_{TX}$ is the TX output power, $G_{TX}$ and $G_{RX}$ are gain of the TX and RX antennas, $\lambda$ is the signal wavelength, $\sigma$ is the radar cross section (RCS) of the target, $T_{meas}$ is the radar measurement time, $k = \rm {1.38 \times 10^{-23}\,J/K}$, $T$ is the absolute temperature, $F$ is the RX noise factor, and $d$ is the target distance.

-In classical DOA estimation problems, the SNR is considered as an independent parameter, and, as a result, it is independent of the target distance.
-However, this requires scaling of the TX output power with the distance as $P_{\rm {TX}} \propto d^4$ [see (\ref{radar_snr})].
+In classic DOA estimation approaches, the SNR is considered as a parameter independent of the target distance.
+However, this approach requires scaling of the TX output power with the distance as $P_{\rm {TX}} \propto d^4$ [see (\ref{radar_snr})].
 This can lead to an impractical TX output power requirement at long distances.
 On the other hand, if we assume a fixed TX output power, the RX SNR will decrease with the distance as ${\rm {SNR}} \propto d^{-4}$.
 A compromise between the two extremes is to assume that both the TX output power and the RX SNR are scaled with the distance.